-- Alaska Native Heritage Center is dedicated to preserving and strengthening Alaska native culture.
+Alaska Native Heritage Center is dedicated to preserving and strengthening Alaska native culture.
 It also provides an opportunity for visitors to learn.
 Open mid May through mid September, you can visit as well as take a tour of the village sites.
 Each site honoring and teaching the traditions of a different group of Alaska Natives.

-- Anchorage Museum is all about the culture and unique environment of Alaska and the north and is open year round.
+Anchorage Museum is all about the culture and unique environment of Alaska and the north and is open year round.

-- Walk or bike the Coastal Trail starting in downtown Anchorage.
+Walk or bike the Coastal Trail starting in downtown Anchorage.
 The trail goes 11 miles along the coast and is mostly paved and mostly flat.
 You can also rent bikes near the start of the trail downtown which is a fun and faster way to experience more miles.

 Earthquake Park is located along the Coastal Trail and this unique part of it is worth a visit all by itself.
 The park sits on an area that was devastated during the 1964 Good Friday earthquake, the largest earthquake ever recorded in North America.

-- Potter Marsh is a wildlife refuge on the outskirts of Anchorage with a half mile boardwalk.
+Potter Marsh is a wildlife refuge on the outskirts of Anchorage with a half mile boardwalk.
 This is an excellent place to see birds from April through September and moose year round.

 Hike the Flat Top Trail, said to be Alaska’s most climbed mountain!
 Gorgeous views are along the whole steep trail.
 At 3 miles round trip and 1500 feet of elevation gain, this trail is challenging!
 The views in all directions are well worth it for those up for a challenge.
 You can even take a shuttle there if you’re in town without access to a car!

 Best Day trips from Anchorage

-- Hatcher Pass is just over an hour away from Anchorage to the north.
+Hatcher Pass is just over an hour away from Anchorage to the north.
 Locals say this is the most accessible place to get in the wilderness close to town.
 It’s a year round destination, with beautiful wildflowers in summer and snowy recreation in the winter.
 If you’d like to do some hiking, try out the Gold Cord Lake Trail.
 There’s amazing scenery and a lake after just 1.5 miles and 500 feet of elevation gain.

-- The small town of Girdwood is less than an hour from Anchorage and location of Alaska’s best ski area.
+The small town of Girdwood is less than an hour from Anchorage and location of Alaska’s best ski area.
 Year round you can ride the gondola to check out the view.
 The drive here is incredible all by itself.
 Turnagain arm has breathtaking mountain views and often a breathtaking bore tide in the water.
 A unique hiking option is the Winner Creek Trail, starting behind the Hotel Alyeska.
 The first three miles are mellow and wide, climbing gently through the rainforest to Winner creek gorge.
-You can use the hand tram to pull yourself across the creek!
+You can use the hand tram to pull yourself across the creek.
 Turning around here is a six mile adventure, though the trail does continue up further for those wanting to get more miles in.

-- Portage Glacier is about 45 minutes beyond Girdwood, continuing along the incredibly scenic Seward Highway.
+Portage Glacier is about 45 minutes beyond Girdwood, continuing along the incredibly scenic Seward Highway.
 Portage Glacier is retreating rapidly and you can no longer see it from the visitor center, although there is a boat tour across the lake to get to it.
 There are numerous other hikes in the Portage Valley.
 The best hike in the area is Portage Pass.
 To access Portage Pass, you’ll head to the very small town of Whittier which involves going through the unusual Whittier Tunnel.
 Once through the tunnel, make an immediate right and go a short distance up a dirt road to the trailhead.
-This trail is two miles to the pass with 750 feet of elevation gain.
+This trail is one mile to the pass with 750 feet of elevation gain.
 At the pass, spectacular views await.
 The view is of Prince William Sound back towards Whittier, Portage Glacier and lake ahead of you, and lots of mountains all around.
 There are blueberries in season here too!
 This is a great turnaround spot, though the trail continues another two miles down to the edge of the lake.

 Alaska Wildlife Conservation Center near Portage is a great place to learn about and visit the amazing animals of Alaska.
 It’s a sanctuary as well as a research facility and a place for visitors and Alaskans to learn about Alaska’s wildlife.

-- Whittier 26 Glacier Cruise: This spectacular day trip on Prince William Sound features glaciers, wildlife and is one of the best tours in Alaska.
+Whittier 26 Glacier Cruise: This spectacular day trip on Prince William Sound features glaciers, wildlife and is one of the best tours in Alaska.
 It’s expensive at $159 per person but if you’re visiting Alaska I say this is a must do!
 This really needs its own day even though it’s really close to Portage and Girdwood.